• Skip to primary navigation

 Basically, you can't go wrong with plantain flour, as it fits most diets.
 In addition, it has a neutral flavor, making it perfect for any type of cooking or baking.

-These cookies are Paleo and allergy free.
+These chewy gingersnap plantain cookies are paleo and free from top allergens.
 Meaning, no grains, eggs, dairy, gluten, nuts or refined sugar.
-They are sweetened with honey, but you can use maple syrup to make the recipe Vegan friendly.
+They are sweetened with honey, but you can use maple syrup to make the recipe vegan friendly.

 Here's what you need: